How to Build a Chicken Coop

 Before you can learn how to build a chicken coop, get your materials together.
 Use boards rated for outdoor construction.
 We’ll be cutting the pieces for the frame and panels, so start by gathering the following:

 With your materials gathered, it’s time to cut the frame.
-If you prefer, Store Associates at your local The Home Depot can help you cut the lumber to the following lengths:
+Cut the lumber to the following lengths:

 - From the 2- x 2-inch x 8-foot board, cut three lengths, each 32 3/4-inches long.
 This will eventually become your coop’s rafters.